etlegacy/etlegacy-docs/skillrating.rst

 * What if players change team to be on the winning team instead?

 The relative strength of teams is taken into account.
-Winning a game in a team that is evaluated as much stronger than the other will indeed results in an increase of SR of the player, but that increase will be very minimal and can be as low as thousandths of a more balanced game.
+Winning a game in a team that is evaluated as much stronger than the other will indeed result in an increase of SR of the player, but that increase will be very minimal and can be as low as thousandths of a more balanced game.

 * What happens if I am playing only with noobs, which make me lose ever time.
 I cannot get a strong rating, despite being better than them!

 Again, the relative strength of teams is taken into account.
-Losing a game in a team that is evaluated as much weaker than the other will indeed results in an decrease of SR of the player, but that decrease will be very minimal and can be as low as thousandths of a more balanced game.
+Losing a game in a team that is evaluated as much weaker than the other will indeed result in an decrease of SR of the player, but that decrease will be very minimal and can be as low as thousandths of a more balanced game.

 * What happens if players switch team to the winning team before the end of the map?

 The time played in both team is taken into account.
-Switching team at the last moment will not result in a significant increase of rating, and in fact can still result in a significant decrease of rating.
+Switching team at the last moment will not result in a significant increase of rating, and in fact will likely still result in a significant decrease of rating.

 * What happens if players disconnect from the current match?